Antero Resources Corporation (AR) Just Got Our Attention

-Antero Resources Corporation (NYSE:AR) went up by 0.55% from its latest closing price compared to the recent 1-year high of $17.85.
-The company’s stock price has collected 2.18% of gains in the last five trading sessions.
+Antero Resources Corporation (NYSE:AR) went down by -1.34% from its latest closing price compared to the recent 1-year high of $17.95.
+The company’s stock price has collected 5.39% of gains in the last five trading sessions.
 Press Release reported on 08/06/21 that DT Midstream Reports Strong Second Quarter 2021 Results

 Is It Worth Investing in Antero Resources Corporation (NYSE :AR) Right Now?